Chinese Batik Art & Craft: A Rich and Vibrant Textile Tradition

 Batik has seen a renaissance in recent years in China as modern artists and designers experiment with fresh methods and materials to produce intriguing new artworks.

-The work of contemporary artist Chen Wenling, who uses batik to make huge, three-dimensional sculptures that explore themes of identity and culture, is one example of this.
+The work of contemporary artist Chen Wenling, who uses batik to make huge, three-dimensional sculptures that explore themes of identity and culture, is one example.

 Batik has also been making a resurgence in the fashion sector.
 Chinese designers like Zhang Da and Helen Lee have begun adding traditional Batik techniques into their creations, as have designer labels like Gucci and Hermès.